-Tighten up security.
-To prevent a nefarious third-party hacker from hijacking your social media accounts, create strong passwords.
+To prevent hackers from hijacking your social media accounts, create strong passwords.
 Update passwords frequently and only share them with employees who have permission to post on behalf of your business.

-Pick fair-use images.
 Don’t use images that put you at risk for a copyright violation.
-Search for images available free of charge or take your own pictures.
+You can subscribe to a paid stock photography website, search for royalty-free images online, or take your own pictures.

 Make sure your general liability insurance policy also includes advertising injury coverage.
 Mistakes happen, and this coverage can help your business bounce back after making one.

 Complete Insureon’s easy online application today to compare general liability insurance quotes from top-rated U.S. companies.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.